hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/topology/corners_of_vertex.rst

    :align: right
    :alt: Corners of Vertex node.

-The *Corners of Vertex* node retrieves face corners attached to each vertex.
+Selects a neighboring face corner of a vertex and outputs its index.

+This node is a bit special because it operates in two different domains.
+First, it evaluates a *Weight* for each corner in the geometry.
+Then, for each item in the context domain, it will:

+- Pick a vertex from the geometry based on the *Vertex Index*.
-The node first gathers a list of the corners of all faces connected to the vertex.
+- Find the face corners adjacent to this vertex.
-That list is then sorted based on the values of the *Sort Weight* input.
-The *Total* output is the number of connected faces/corners, and the *Corner Index* output is one of those corners, chosen with the *Sort Index* input.
+- Sort these corners by their associated weight.
+- Pick a corner from the above sorted list based on the *Sort Index*, where 0 means the corner with the lowest weight,
+  1 means the corner with the second-lowest weight and so on.
+- Output the geometry-wide index of this corner.

 Inputs
 ======

 Vertex Index
-   The index of the input vertex.
+   The index of the vertex for which to find the corners.

    .. note::

-      By default this uses the :doc:`index </modeling/geometry_nodes/geometry/read/input_index>` from the field context, which makes it important that the node is evaluated on the vertex domain.
+      If this input is not connected, it uses the :doc:`index </modeling/geometry_nodes/geometry/read/input_index>`
+      of the context item, which means it's important that the node is evaluated in the Point domain.

 Weights
-   Values used to sort the corners connected to the vertex.
-   By default the corners are sorted by index, so the corners with the smallest indices come first.
+   The weights of the corners in the geometry.
+Unlike the other inputs which follow the context domain, this one is always evaluated in the Face Corner domain.

+   The corners are sorted by their associated weight in ascending order.
+   Corners with the same weight are sorted by their index.

 Sort Index
-   Which of the sorted corners to use for the *Corner Index* output.
-If the value is larger than the total number of connected face corners, it will wrap around to the beginning.
+   The 0-based index of the corner to select from the vertex's sorted corners.
+   If this value is outside the range of valid indices, it wraps around.

 Properties